 Our state constitution stipulates that the citizens actually own our natural resources.
 Oil companies would partner with Alaskans to develop our resources, and the corporations would make decisions based on the best interests of their shareholders, and that was fine.
 But in fulfillment of my oath, I would make decisions based on the best interests of our shareholders, the people of Alaska.
 (6)

-This, alongside her Tocquevillian understanding of American character, explains her success as Governor of Alaska and her subsequent bond with grassroots Republican activists across America.
-For Palin, it all builds from the bottom: individuals, the family, private associations and local government are the practical and moral foundation of the republic.
-At the top, the Constitution is its framework, and safeguard: in 2020, she still felt able to call herself “a hardcore Constitutional conservative” (7), despite the distractions of Trump.
+This, alongside her Tocquevillian understanding of American character, explained her success as Governor of Alaska and her subsequent bond with grassroots Republican activists across America.
+For Palin, it all built from the bottom: individuals, the family, private associations and local government are the practical and moral foundation of the republic.
+At the top, the Constitution remained the framework and safeguard: in 2020, she still felt able to call herself “a hardcore Constitutional conservative” (7), despite the distractions of Trump.
 In between, the federal and state governments pose the gravest threat to individual liberty and prosperity: in Going Rogue she called Juneau a “swamp”, and the 2008 election schooled her in the Washington party machines.
 Her personal political philosophy — a mélange of evangelical Christianity, Jeffersonian republicanism, Jacksonian democracy and free-market Reaganism, all mixed together in Skagway, Wasilla and Anchorage — would later help to define the Tea Party and place her at the vanguard of a grassroots revolution against the party elites.